Weekly Literacy Center Plans Related to Alphabet Program

 Used for Sorting

 Cartoon Picture Cards

 The cartoon alphabet picture cards are related to the Alphabet Sight Word Readers

 and Animated Alphabet Video.

 These can be used for letter recognition activities.

-Phonemic Awareness Board Game
+Phonemic Awareness Games

 How to Play the Game

 This is a partner game that would need to be monitored by an adult (this is why it is a good game to play at home).
-Each student takes a turn rolling a die and move their game player accordingly.
+Each student takes a turn rolling a die and moving their game player accordingly.
 They must say the name of the picture they land on and verbally tell what sound they hear first.

 Rolling Dice Phonics Game